Select Page

 User inertia is well documented in MLS software systems, as the general preference of agents is not to change current processes.
 But this level of product choice is rare, so tracking future changes will bring more insights.

-TMLS offers customers the opportunity to choose one or multiple front ends to use, and there is a monthly cost for each.
+DMLS offers customers the opportunity to choose one or multiple front ends to use, and there is a monthly cost for each.
 Among 14,000 customers, 660 of them chose to keep two front-end platforms, pointing to a desire by customers to try new systems and have choice available.
-These dual subscriptions resulted in an annual revenue boost of more than $180,000 for TMLS.
+These dual subscriptions resulted in an annual revenue boost of more than $180,000 for DMLS.

 With any technology conversion, there are challenges.
 In MLS software conversions, changing customer behavior can be as challenging as technical change.

-Although TMLS’s conversion allowed all customers to continue using their favored current MLS software platform, some negative feedback was still received.
+Although DMLS’s conversion allowed all customers to continue using their favored current MLS software platform, some negative feedback was still received.

 A small number of customers questioned why the organization would devote resources to the initiative, as they did not understand why any current customer would want to change platforms.